Wireless Festival: 2015

 On 31 January 2015, it was confirmed that the festival would be held in Finsbury Park between 3 and 5 July.
 The lineup was confirmed via the festival's Twitter page, with confirmation that Drake would return to the festival following his cancellation in 2014.
 It was also revealed that David Guetta and Nicki Minaj would perform as co-headliners on the Sunday, and that Avicii and Kendrick Lamar would be co-headlining on Saturday.
 As it was the festival's tenth birthday, there was a special 'birthday' event on Sunday, 28 June.

 Following the announcement of the lineup, several artists cancelled their appearance.
 In early June, Big Sean removed the Wireless appearance from his tour's website and he no longer appeared on the Wireless website's lineup.
 Around the same time, Boy Better Know were added to the Wireless 10 event.
 On 14 June, Stromae cancelled his Wireless appearance amongst other summer dates, after suffering a reaction to anti-malaria drugs whilst on his tour of Sub-Saharan Africa.
-Someone tweeted a day later to say she would also be cancelling a number of summer dates, including Wireless, due to having to undergo vocal chord surgery.
+Jess Glynne tweeted a day later to say she would also be cancelling a number of summer dates, including Wireless, due to having to undergo vocal chord surgery.

 The Friday sold out by the end of April, whilst the other three dates remained on sale until the festival.